Patrick Taylor (American football): Green Bay Packers (first stint)

 Taylor signed with the Green Bay Packers as an undrafted free agent on April 29, 2020, shortly after the conclusion of the 2020 NFL draft.
 He was placed on the active/non-football injury list at the start of training camp on July 31.
 Taylor was moved to the reserve/non-football injury list at the start of the regular season on September 5.
 He began practicing with the team on December 17, but the team did not activate him at the end of his 21-day practice window.

 On August 31, 2021, Packers released Taylor as part of their final roster cuts.
 He was signed to the practice squad the next day.
 On November 4, Taylor was promoted to the active roster.
 He got his first career touchdown in a game against the Detroit Lions in week 18.

 Taylor was waived on August 30, 2022, and signed to the practice squad the next day.
 Taylor was elevated from the practice squad to the active roster on September 17.
 Taylor was promoted from the practice squad to the active roster on September 24.
 On November 1, he was released by the Packers, and subsequently re-signed to the practice squad two days later.
 On November 15, Taylor was promoted back to the active roster.
 He was released once more on November 23.
 On November 25, Taylor was re-signed to the practice squad and elevated to the active roster a day later.
 On December 3, he was once again elevated for gameday.
 He was signed back to the active roster on December 19.

 Taylor was released again on August 29, 2023.
 A day later, he was signed to the Packers' practice squad.
 He was elevated to the active roster for the first three weeks of the 2023 season.
 On October 9, he was signed to the active roster.
 Taylor was released a day later.

 New England Patriots

 On October 18, 2023, the New England Patriots signed Taylor to their practice squad.

 Green Bay Packers (second stint)

 On November 20, 2023, the Packers signed Taylor off of the Patriots' practice squad.

 San Francisco 49ers

 On April 8, 2024, Taylor signed with the San Francisco 49ers.
 On November 8, Taylor was waived by the 49ers, and re-signed to the practice squad.
 On December 4, he was promoted to the active roster.
 Taylor made his first career start in Week 16 against the Miami Dolphins, rushing 8 times for 24 yards.

-On March 21, 2025, Taylor re-signed with the 49ers.
-On August 19, 2025, Taylor was placed on injured reserve.
+On March 21, 2025, Taylor re-signed with the 49ers on a one-year contract.
+On August 19, Taylor was placed on injured reserve.

+On March 24, 2026, Taylor re-signed with the 49ers on a one-year contract.
+On August 20, Taylor was placed on injured reserve due to an adductor injury and released eight days later.